Arsenal - Science Center

 Final details regarding the intended sublease were discussed with the Association of the Austrian Cement Industry (VÖZ) and the joint subsidiary of TU Smart Minerals GmbH (SMG).
 SMG is to move into two floors of the south wing.
 The early installation of a climatic chamber for the SMG was put into operation.

-The Vienna Scientific Cluster (VSC) is a shared network of high-performance computing resources that was originally designed to meet the needs of the University of Vienna, the Vienna University of Technology and the University of Natural Resources and Applied Life Sciences, Vienna.
+The Vienna Scientific Cluster (VSC) is a shared network of high-performance computing resources that was originally designed to meet the needs of the University of Vienna, the TU Wien and the University of Natural Resources and Applied Life Sciences, Vienna.

 After the successful installation of the VSC-1 at the end of 2009, it soon became clear that the planning of another system was urgently required due to the extremely high capacity utilization.
 The decision was made in favour of a new cluster system, which was set up in the Arsenal.